 There are internal House and Open competitions and leagues for individual pairs and teams at various age groups, as well as a popular Master & Boy competition.

-At the end of the Lent Half Eton always has a substantial entry for the HSBC National Schools Eton Fives Championships, which are held in rotation at Shrewsbury.
+At the end of the Lent Half Eton always has a substantial entry for the Marsh Insurance National Schools Eton Fives Championships, which are held in rotation at Shrewsbury.
 Highgate and Eton.